clementlee2/clementlee2/README.md

-- 👋 Hi, I’m @clementlee2
+- 👋 Hi, I’m Clement
 - 👀 I’m interested in data, prediction and E-commerce analytics
 - 🌱 I’m currently learning why highly valued tokens are initially short in supply
 - 📫 How to reach me: clementlee409@outlook.com